-- > Your text came with access to "My Development Lab," (MDL) an online product from Allyn and Bacon.
+Your text came with access to "My Development Lab," (MDL) an online product from Allyn and Bacon.
 MDL combines multimedia, tutorials, video, simulations, and more to let you explore aspects of child development firsthand and to make your learning more meaningful.
-MDL also includes an eBook and multimedia activities are placed in context throughout the E-book through the use of icons. - o "Biography" icons provide you with photographs and summaries of well-known psychologists. - "Explore" icons allow you to gain knowledge of major topics in the book through interactive activities. - "Simulate" icons allows you to experience significant psychological phenomena firsthand in a fun, interactive way through simulations based on classic psychological studies. - o "Watch" icons link to relevant video clips that supplement topics covered in the text of the E-book.
+MDL also includes an eBook and multimedia activities are placed in context throughout the E-book through the use of icons.

-- o "Practice" icons launch practice tests that provide you with an opportunity for self-study.
-These tests are not graded but provide you with immediate feedback on your answers. - For chapters 3-Prenatal (DiPietro, 2004), 11-Self (Howe, 2003), and 15-Friendship (Brody, 2004), you will read an assigned article available online in Vista and complete a short-answer essay assignment.
-For each of the remaining assigned chapters, you will complete 1 of the 2 selected multimedia activities (see Course Schedule). - NOON on the due date (see Course Schedule).
+- o "Biography" icons provide you with photographs and summaries of well-known psychologists. - o "Explore" icons allow you to gain knowledge of major topics in the book through interactive activities. - "Simulate" icons allows you to experience significant psychological phenomena firsthand in a fun, interactive way through simulations based on classic psychological studies. - o "Watch" icons link to relevant video clips that supplement topics covered in the text of the E-book. - o "Practice" icons launch practice tests that provide you with an opportunity for self-study.
+These tests are not graded but provide you with immediate feedback on your answers. - For chapter 3-Prenatal, you will watch segments of "Life's Greatest Miracle" available in Vista and complete a short-answer essay assignment.
+For chapter 11-Self, you will read an assigned article (Howe, 2003) available in Vista and complete a short-answer essay assignment.
+For each of the remaining assigned chapters, you will complete one multimedia activity.
+For some chapters, you will have a choice of activities to complete; for other chapters, you will not. - All homework will be completed and submitted via the Assignments tool in Vista.
+Homework must be received by NOON on the due date (see Course Schedule).
 Once assignments are released in Vista, you may submit your homework early.
 No late homework will be accepted.
 Homework responses must be complete sentences (not bullet-points) and will be graded for completion and accuracy.
 Each activity is worth 10 points, and there is 1 required activity for each of the 9 assigned chapters.
 In sum, My Development Lab homework activities are worth a total of 10 points per chapter and 90 points overall (15% of final grade).

-"MY VIRTUAL CHILD" PARENT FORUMS
+"MY VIRTUAL CHILD" (MVC) PARENTING REFLECTION HOMEWORK